Nergon123/Okabe_Phone/README.md

 	- [ ] Notifications
 	- [ ] UI Sounds
 - [ ] Vibration
-- [ ] Code stuff
-	- [ ] More readable code
-	- [ ] More optimised code

 - [ ] Themes (There was also other phones with same UI but other colors in Steins;Gate LBP)
 - [ ] "Maybe"
 	- [ ] Ability to Send E-mail (not sms)
-	- [ ] Ability to read imageboards
-	- [ ] Ability to write posts on imageboards
-	- [ ] Very basic web browser (This thing have only 320KB of RAM, it would be almost impossible to render modern pages)
 - [ ] 3D printed shell
 - [ ] Properly designed PCB